PenguinPepper/daily-coding-problem/20-June/problem.md

 ```

-Follw up: What if you can't use division
+Follow up: What if you can't use division